1 killed, 4 Chinese abducted as pirates attack ship in Gabon

 Security forces were searching for the attackers in collaboration with Interpol and sub-regional organizations, he said.
 Gabonese authorities were taking measures “to guarantee the safety of maritime traffic,” he said.

-While attacks in the Libreville harbor are rare, piracy poses a growing threat in the Gulf of Guinea.
+While attacks in the waters off Libreville are rare, piracy poses a growing threat in the Gulf of Guinea.
 The International Maritime Bureau says the Gulf of Guinea now accounts for about 82% of crew kidnappings in the world.

 Sign up for Daily Newsletters